The Critical Thinking Project

 We often think of young children as being quite gullible, believing anything they hear.
 But it is quite important for children to be able to evaluate the quality of the information they encounter: to understand that there are times when people might be motivated by their self-interest in the statements they make, and to know to discount those statements accordingly.

-For these studies, we are using scenarios that are familiar to children (sports competitions or game playing) and asking them to judge how much they believe characters making statements that are with or against their own self-interests.
-We're also exploring what kinds of explanations children endorse for how self-interests could impact what people say or believe.
-Some of this research was published in Psychological Science in May of 2005.
-It was also featured in the New York Times "Year in Ideas" and in Science Magazine as an "Editor's Choice"!
-You can read the press on the article in the "Links" section of the website.
+For these studies, we used scenarios that are familiar to children (sports competitions or game playing) and asking them to judge how much they believe characters making statements that are with or against their own self-interests.
+We also explored what kinds of explanations children endorse for how self-interests could impact what people say or believe (Mills & Grant, 2009; Mills & Keil, 2005, 2008; Mills & Landrum, 2011).